OpenRefine/OpenRefine/docs/docs/manual/cellediting.md

 Regardless of the language of your data, applying each of them might find different potential matches: for example, Metaphone clusters “Cornwall” and “Corn Hill” and “Green Hill,” while Cologne clusters “Greenvale” and “Granville” and “Cornwall” and “Green Wall.”

-For an in-depth understanding of phonetic, check this [document](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth#phonetic-fingerprint)
+For an in-depth understanding of phonetics, check this [document](https://github.com/OpenRefine/OpenRefine/wiki/Clustering-In-Depth#phonetic-fingerprint)

 #### Nearest Neighbor {#nearest-neighbor}